|Colors:||Black, brown, fawn, silver|

 Because they’re small and not overly energetic, Daugs are great apartment dogs.
 They don’t need too much space and won’t need a large yard to run around in for a good portion of the day like more active or larger dog breeds.
 A Daug will be satisfied with a little playtime inside and a short walk each day.
 Still, these dogs want attention from their person, so don’t expect a Daug to be a dog you can ignore.

-Daugs are very distrusting of strangers and newcomers.
+Daugs are generally distrustful of strangers and newcomers.
 When you have guests over, it will take a while for your Daug to warm up to them.
-They may even be a bit aggressive until they’re used to having people in their home.
+They may even be a bit aggressive until they’re used to having people in their homes.

 1. Daugs can have Brachycephalic Syndrome.